Siol nan Gaidheal: Third incarnation (1997–present)

 Siol nan Gaidheal and Connolly Society at protest in 2007.

-Jackie Stokes eventually re-established Siol nan Gaidheal for a second time in 1997, this time concentrating mainly on its website and online discussion forum.
-Chapters were set up in the United States and in Canada as a focus for the Scottish diaspora in North America.
-Stokes died on 24 July 2001, leading to a downturn in the group's activity.
-In May 2006, SnG held its first Ard Fhèis (party annual conference) in 14 years in Dalwhinnie.
+Re-established again in 1997, the organisation shifted towards online activity, diaspora engagement, and participation in pro-independence demonstrations.
+By 2001, however, Stokes had passed away due to health issues which had been ongoing since the 1990s.
+Siol nan Gaidheal also formed a website called Clannasaor which called itself a political party despite not contesting in any elections.
+According to records of its manifesto, it described themselves as Social Democrats with minimal governance and advocated for both Scottish independence and euroscepticism.

-Siol nan Gaidheal actively campaigned for Scottish independence during the 2014 independence referendum, though the mainstream Yes Scotland campaign distanced itself from SnG.
+Siol nan Gaidheal actively campaigned for Scottish independence during the 2014 independence referendum, though the official Yes Scotland campaign distanced itself from SnG.
 The group made headlines in the run-up to the referendum for heckling Labour MP Jim Murphy on his visits to Dundee and Montrose.

 Siol nan Gaidheal has marched at pro-independence demonstrations organised by All Under One Banner.
-In 2018, the online magazine Bella Caledonia criticised AUOB for platforming what it described as a "fascist", ethnonationalist group.
+In 2018, the online magazine Bella Caledonia criticised AUOB for platforming what it described as a "fascist" group.
 AUOB replied that while Siol nan Gaidheal's banner was not welcome, it was unable to physically ban the organisation from its marches.
+SnG went on to say on their website in response to AUOB's requests; "We're quite happy to limit its (SnG flag) use to political rallies in future".
 Political campaigner Math Campbell, who founded the pro-independence group English Scots for Yes, said that Siol nan Gaidheal's presence left him and others feeling unwelcome: "They claim they have moved on from those days, when Siol Nan Gaidheal members later went on to be involved in the Scottish National Liberation Army, setting fire to houses and intimidating New Scots.
 We'd like to believe that claim, but the Siol Nan Gaidheal official website, right now, still contains articles saying things like 'every English incomer is suspect, the good with the bad', and talking of Scottishness being linked to ancestry and birthplace, the so-called 'blood and soil' position adopted by fascist groups worldwide."
 In a Facebook post, Siol nan Gaidheal responded by saying that its website is "somewhat unrepresentative of the current Siol nan Gaidheal".
+It is also suspected that Siol nan Gaidheal could be associated or aligned with the Scottish Republican Socialist Movement as SRSM flags have been spotted amongst Siol nan Gaidheal rallies.

 On 11 January 2020, an AUOB pro-independence demonstration in Glasgow marched behind a banner badged with the Siol nan Gaidheal symbol.
 In 2022, SNP MSP Evelyn Tweed apologised after being photographed holding an Siol nan Gaidheal banner at an AUOB march commemorating the Battle of Bannockburn.